 DON JUAN

 Who can name it, Ana?
 Perhaps it goes by many names.
-William James, the philosopher, called it the More orthe Much-at-Once.
+William James called it the More or the Much-at-Once.

 DONA ANA